A super simple, crowd-pleasing recipe to mix up your weeknight dinners!

 - Carefully cut open the side of the chicken breast to create a pocket.
 Stuff each with the cream cheese mixture.
 About 3 to 4 tablespoons per chicken breast.

-- In a large oven safe skillet, heat the olive oil.
+- In a large oven-safe skillet, heat the olive oil.
 Once the oil is very hot, add the chicken carefully so the filling does not fall out.
 Cook each side about 1 to 2 minutes or until each side golden brown.
-Transfer the pan to the oven and cook for about 10 more minutes or until the chicken is cooked though.
+Transfer the pan to the oven and cook for about 10 more minutes or until the chicken is cooked through.

 - Remove from the oven and let sit for about 5 minutes before serving.
 Enjoy!

 Have you made this recipe?

 Tag @skinnyms on Instagram or hashtag it #skinnyms